AstuteSource/chasten/README.md

 ## 🤓 Chasten vs. Symbex

-Chasten and Symbex are both tools designed for analyzing Python source code, particularly focusing on searching for functions and classes within files.
+Chasten and Symbex, which was created by Simon Willison, are both tools designed for analyzing Python source code, particularly focusing on searching for functions and classes within files.
 While they share a common goal, there are notable differences between the two, especially in terms of their command-line interfaces and functionality.

 In terms of Command-Line Interface, Symbex employs a concise CLI, utilizing abbreviations for various options.
 For instance, the command to search for function signatures in a file named `test_debug.py` is as follows: